hi019/laravel-scout-typesense/README.md

 *This is a fork of https://github.com/devloopsnet/laravel-scout-typesense-engine*

 # Use https://github.com/typesense/laravel-scout-typesense-engine instead!
+This repository is now deprecated.
+Most of its features are implemented in the official Scout Typesense engine linked above.

 # Laravel Scout Typesense Engine
 Typesense engine for laravel/scout https://github.com/typesense/typesense .